Get a free, no obligation personal loan quote with rates as low as 9.99%

 Closing Costs

-When purchasing a pre-construction condo, closing costs can be more expensive because it can include additional fees than a regular mortgage.
+When purchasing a pre-construction condo, closing costs can be more expensive as they can include additional fees than a regular mortgage.
 These fees include:

-• Assignment Fees – is a fee for when you sell before the final closing.
-Similalry if you flip the unit, you may be charged these fees as well.
+• Assignment Fees – This fee is for when you sell before the final closing.
+Similarly, if you flip the unit, you may also be charged these fees.

-• Development Charges – These fees are basically fees that the builder charges for the costs associated with developing property in the city.
+• Development Charges – These fees are charged by the builder for the costs associated with developing property in the city.

-• Occupancy Fees – When you move in before the rest of the building is completed.
-Sometimes, builder will let the lower floors move in while they continue contruction on the higher level floors.
+• Occupancy Fees – These fees apply if you move in before the rest of the building is completed.
+Sometimes, the builder will let residents of lower floors move in while they continue construction on the higher-level floors.

 New Construction Mortgage FAQs